jetbrains-academy/refactoring-java-course/MovingCode/WhatIsMoveMethodRefactoring/FindMoreAppropriateClassesForMethodsPractice/task.md

 Move the `start()` and `stop()` methods to the `Car` class.

-Change the visibility of the `start` method to `public`
+Change the visibility of the `start` method to `public`.

-Change the visibility of the `stop` method to `public`
+Change the visibility of the `stop` method to `public`.

-Change the visibility of the `setGear` method to `private` - it's only used inside the class
+Change the visibility of the `setGear` method to `private` - it's only used inside the class.

-Change the visibility of the `engineStarted` variable to `private` - it's only used inside the class
+Change the visibility of the `engineStarted` variable to `private` - it's only used inside the class.

 </div>